benasher44/benasher.co/_drafts/kotlin-ios-getting-started-interop.md

 ## Enums

-Enums in Kotlin are just classes, but they’re a special kind of class that work in much the same way as they do in Swift.
-Although when you define an enum in Kotlin and peek at the Obj-C generated header, you may not see what you thought you’d see.
+Enums are actually a special type of class in Kotlin, but they work in much the same way as they do in Swift.
+When you define an enum in Kotlin and peek at the Obj-C generated header, you may not see what you thought you’d see.

 {% highlight kotlin %}
 enum class MyEnum { CASE1, CASE2 }
 {% endhighlight %}

-{% highlight objective-c %}
+{% highlight objc %}
 __attribute__((objc_subclassing_restricted))
 __attribute__((swift_name("MyEnum")))
 @interface KotlinIos2MyEnum : KotlinIos2KotlinEnum